IL2HorusTeam/il2fb-mission-parser/docs/parsers/flight-info.rst

         },
     }

-As you can see from the previous examples, parsed individual aircraft parameters are stored in ``aircrafts`` list.
+As you can see from the previous examples, parsed individual parameters for are stored in ``aircrafts`` list.
 Each element of this list is a dictionary with information about a single aircraft.

-Aircraft ID is accessed by ``id`` key.
-ID is a number in range 0-3.
+Aircraft index is accessed by ``index`` key.
+Index is a number in range 0-3.

 We have discussed individual skills already: skill level is accessed by ``skill`` key.

-Flight information section may contain some extra individual parameters which are suffixed by aircraft ID they are related to:
+Section with information about flight may contain some extra individual parameters which are suffixed by index of the aircraft they are related to:

 ``skinX``
-  Name of custom skin for aircraft with ID ``X``.
+  Name of custom skin for aircraft with index ``X``.

   :Input presence: present only if non-default skin was selected
   :Output path: ``aircraft_skin``